Yaronglp/developers-knowledge/README.md

 # Useful links for developers - mostly for Web developers.

-Each item is directed to md file with useful links.
+Each item is directed to md file with useful articles.

 [Deep Dive concepts](DeepDiveConcepts.md)